 - Shuttles will bring participants from St. Peter Church to Our Lady of Lourdes Church before the event and will return participants to Our Lady of Lourdes during the hour following the event (see below).

-- A post-procession ice cream reception will be held outside and in the McMahon Hall at St. Peter Church.
+- A post-procession ice cream reception will be held outside and in the St. Peter McMahon Hall.

 - Eucharistic banners and organizational standards from all Catholic parishes, schools, organizations and apostolates are welcomed and encouraged.

 Participants may park their vehicles at either St. Peter Church or Our Lady or Lourdes Church before the procession.
 Shuttles will be available starting at 1:45 pm, on the east side of St. Peter Church, to transport participants to Our Lady of Lourdes Church.
 Following the procession, shuttles will be available for one hour on the east side of St. Peter Church to transport participants back to Our Lady of Lourdes Church.

 Weather cancellations will be broadcast on Spirit KVSS 102.7 FM by noon on the day of the event.
 In such an event, St. Peter Church will host a special Eucharistic Holy Hour beginning at 2:30 pm and will host a social afterwards.

 If you have questions about the procession or would like to find out how your parish or group can get involved, please contact us.

 Processing through the community with the Blessed Sacrament on the Feast of the Body and Blood of Christ (Corpus Christi) is a venerable Church tradition.
 The procession is an outward demonstration of Catholic faith and belief in the Real Presence of the Risen Christ, under the appearance of the Consecrated Host.